-Crossing into the neighborhood of Petite France in Strasbourg is like ducking into an illustration from a fairytale or perhaps Belle’s provincial town from Beauty and the Beast.
+Crossing into the neighborhood of Petite France in Strasbourg is like entering an illustration from a fairytale or perhaps Belle’s provincial town from Beauty and the Beast.
 Timber homes with exposed woodwork line the streets where Alsatian eateries and specialty shops have claimed their quarters.
 The aesthetic feels warm and inviting, so when my husband and I arrived here in search of lunch on our day trip to Strasbourg, we immediately felt at ease and cheery.

 We didn’t have much of a plan for this day, so we quickly decided on a restaurant with an Alsatian menu and outdoor seating called Le Baeckeoffe d’Alsace.
 I had a chicken dish with a rich, creamy sauce and a side of spätzle and Jay had a plate of mixed sausages, ham, and sauerkraut.
 My wine was served in a unique glass with a thin, green stem (which I later realized is a common design choice for the area) and the plates had painted flowers and idyllic cottage scenes.

-However, the main cathedral itself was the real showstopper and much more massive and beautiful than I had expected.
+However, the main cathedral was the real showstopper and much more massive and beautiful than I had expected.
 The narrow spires and columns gave the church the illusion that it was lifting itself to the heavens and the intricate details gave the eye much to explore.
-After basking in the shadow of the main façade, we walked along the sides of it and found that it stretched on for several blocks.
+After basking in the shadow of the main façade, we walked along the sides of it and found that it stretched for several blocks.